serverless/serverless/README.md

     $ jaws deploy

+**Start A Local Server**
+Make sure you in the`site` folder of the JAWS app and enter this:

+    $ jaws server

 ####Site
 Your website/client-side application.
-These assets are uploaded and served from S3 for super fast response times.
+These assets can be uploaded and served from S3 for super fast response times.

+##To Do
+* Incorporate the AWS API Gateway Swagger Import Tool (somehow...)
+* Write the swagger.json for the current API functions
+* Add on to the `site` to use the API Routes, after they are deployed
+* Write a JAWS CLI command to build and deploy site assets
+* Write more API examples

 ##Starring